 - the cost of transporting fuel to the service station

 - federal and state taxes and excises.

 Shop around for the best price and do your homework when buying fuel.
-You can do this by taking advantage of the price cycle.
+You can do this by checking fuel price apps and websites, and by taking advantage of the price cycle.
 Most service stations have days when fuel is cheaper.
 The price cycle varies in different locations around Queensland, but tends to be 7–10 days long.

 Service stations must not take part in anti-competitive activities (such as price fixing).